China says no leak at nuclear plant, no change to detection standards | Headlines

 China says no leak at nuclear plant, no change to detection standards

-China said on Wednesday that there was no radiation leak at the Taishan nuclear power station and it had not raised acceptable limits for radiation levels around the plant, responding to a CNN report earlier this week.
-CNN reported on Monday that Framatome, the French company which designed the plant, had warned China's National Nuclear Safety Administration (NNSA) had raised acceptable radiation limits outside the plant in the southeastern province of Guangdong to avoid having to shut it down.
+CNN reported on Monday that Framatome, the French company that designed the reactors, had said that China's nuclear safety regulator had raised limits on permissible levels of radiation outside the plant in the southeastern province of Guangdong to avoid having to shut it down.
+China's Ministry of Ecology and Environment, which oversees the country's nuclear safety watchdog, said on Wednesday that the allegation was "erroneous".

 - Country: